rl-institut/offgridders/docs/Home.rst

 *Welcome to the simulator_grid-connected_micro_grid wiki!*

-**Offgridders**, based on python3, simulates an user-defined electricity supply system and performs an optimization of the system's capacities as well as a dispatch-optimization of the optimized assets, utilizing the Open Energy Modelling Framework ([Website](https://oemof.org/)) ([Code](https://github.com/oemof)).
+**Offgridders**, based on python3, simulates an user-defined electricity supply system and performs an optimization of the system's capacities as well as a dispatch-optimization of the optimized assets, utilizing the Open Energy Modelling Framework (`Website <https://oemof.org/>`_ , `Code <https://github.com/oemof>`_).
 The system can be defined using:

 * AC- and DC-demand
 * Inverters and rectifiers connecting AC- and DC-bus